Key Takeaways from the Blog

 Explanation

-- The program first checks if a is more greater than b.
-The condition is true since a = 10 and b = 5, so the program enters the first if block.
+- The program first checks if a is greater than b.
+The condition is actual since a = 10 and b = 5, so the program enters the first if block.

-- Inside the first if, the program checks if c is greater than b.
-Since c = 7 and b = 5, this condition is also true, so it prints "a > b and c > b".
+- In the first if statement, the program checks whether c is greater than b.
+Since c = 7 and b = 5, this condition is also proper, so it prints "a > b and c > b".

 4. if-else-if Ladder